We understand locums

 Welcome to the National Association for Sessional GPs.

 We are the independent membership body for general practice locums in the UK, founded by locums for locums.
-We’ve spent over twenty years supporting, listening and engaging with locums.
+We’ve spent over 20 years supporting, listening and engaging with locums.
 With 5,000 members, our community includes a quarter of all GP locums, and it’s growing fast.

 NASGP was founded in 1997 by Dr Richard Fieldhouse who recognised the challenges faced by locums across all areas of their work – from clinical practice through to business management, career development and governance.